mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/simqat.md

 print(quanted_network)
 ```

-The quantized network structure is as follows:
+The quantized network structure is as follows.
+QuantizerWrapperCell is the encapsulation class of perceptual quantization training for the original Conv2d or Dense, including the original operator and pseudo-quantization nodes of input, output and weight.
+Users can refer to [API](HTTP://https://www.mindspore.cn/golden_stick/docs/en/r0.1/mindspore_gs.html#mindspore_gs.SimulatedQuantizationAwareTraining) to modify the algorithm configuration, and verify that the algorithm is configured successfully by checking the QuantizeWrapperCell properties.

 ```commandline
 LeNet5Opt<